saysimple/saysimple-plugin-devkit/README.md

 ### saveSettings

-This is a way to save settings to the saysimple database.
+This is a way to save settings to the Saysimple database.
 You can retreive them again with the `getSetting` util or in the `settings` attribute of the app prop.